The Academy has an agreed Admission Policy which complies with the law on admissions.

 If your child attends the nursery class attached to an Infant or Primary School, this does not guarantee admission to the reception class at the school.

-A copy of the academy’s Admissions Policy is contained in the link below:
+A copy of the academy’s Admissions Policy is contained in the link below (as well as the top of this page):

 Coppice Primary Academy is a welcoming, vibrant, exciting and inclusive place of learning, where everyone is valued and all their achievements are celebrated.